sinlesscoder/Data_Analysis_Portfolio/README.md

 This repository serves as a showcase of my skills, a place to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

+This is an access to my [Public Tableau account](https://public.tableau.com/app/profile/ali.ahmed3520/viz/vgsales_16778898900110/Dashboard1)

 # SQL_Project

 For my first project, I worked on a dataset of video game sales found on kaggle, where I graph the trend of different element of video games over the range of time period.
 I wanted to do this particular project because I love games myself, and was interested to see how was the game like from 1980s and how the trend changed overtime.